B.Ed. Frequently Asked Questions

 Students holding a GPA of less than 2.67 may apply with an opportunity to explain the reasons for a lower GPA through the application process.
 Successful admission to the program will depend upon both availability of seats and reason for lower GPA.

-Applicants on a wait list or not accepted to the program are normally notified by the end of June.
+Applicants on a wait list or not accepted to the program are normally notified by end of March.

 Calling to inquire about the status of your application does not speed up the process.

-All courses in the School of Education at Acadia University for both the 16-month and the 2-year programs are face-to-face on campus.
+All courses in the School of Education at Acadia University for the 16-month program are face-to-face on campus.
 Students are expected to be present on campus for ALL courses and all compulsory aspects of the program (i.e. workshops, seminars, etc.).

 Full attendance is expected for ALL courses.